Recommended by:

 Device support

-Before purchasing a VPN, make sure it supports the device you wish to secure.
-Surfshark supports all major platforms, such as iOS, macOS, Android, Windows, Linux, and more.
+Before purchasing a VPN, make sure it supports the devices you want to secure.
+For example, Surfshark supports all major platforms, such as iOS, macOS, Android, Windows, Linux, and more.

 RAM-only servers

-RAM-only servers are becoming a staple for any good VPN service.
-When running on RAM, servers automatically wipe all the data whenever they’re turned off.
+RAM-only servers are becoming a staple for reputable VPN services.
+When running on RAM, servers automatically wipe all the data when powered off, enhancing user privacy and security.

 How to set up a VPN in three easy steps